 - Use the Venmo QR code and pay ahead of your visit

 Borestone Mountain Audubon Sanctuary is near the southern end of Maine’s “100-Mile Wilderness” forest.
 Uncut for more than a century, its forest is unlike much of the region’s spruce-fir and northern hardwood forest, which has been cut for timber every 50-70 years.
 Lack of mature forest habitat in Maine makes Borestone a special sanctuary for wildlife.

-Borestone’s three clear and deep, spring-fed alpine ponds are fishless, offering unique habitat for a wide range of other wildlife, including beavers and dragonflies.
+Borestone’s three clear and deep, spring-fed alpine ponds are fishless, offering unique habitat for a wide range of other wildlife, including beavers and dragonflies and possibly otter.
 Although fish-eating birds are uncommon at the ponds, Borestone visitors sometimes hear loons calling from nearby Lake Onawa.
 Visitors also can see and hear bullfrogs, Leopard Frogs, Gray Tree Frogs, and Red-spotted Newts.